Zelorisk/worldesolver/README.md

 # Wordle Solver

-An Electron-based desktop application that helps solve Wordle puzzles using an intelligent algorithm.
+An Electron-based desktop application that helps solve Wordle puzzles using an algorithm.

-## Features

-- **Smart Word Suggestions**: Uses frequency analysis and letter positioning to suggest optimal guesses
-- **Interactive GUI**: Clean, user-friendly interface built with Electron
-- **Real-time Filtering**: Dynamically filters word list based on your guesses and results
-- **Pattern Recognition**: Analyzes green (correct position), yellow (wrong position), and gray (not in word) feedback

 ## Installation